-Rouse has written for The Denver Post, the Fort Worth Star-Telegram and The Record in New Jersey.
+Prior to that Rouse was a reporter for The Denver Post, the Fort Worth Star-Telegram and the Bergen Record (N.J.).
 She has won awards for coverage of charter school funding, issues of race, and an investigation of NJ Transit’s mishandling of rail equipment during Hurricane Sandy.

 Karen Rouse appears in the following:

 Most know Bernie Sanders as a senator from Vermont, but he grew up in Midwood, Brooklyn, and his family's financial struggles during his youth have influenced his campaign message today.